Characters of the Metroid series: Aurora Unit 242

-An organic supercomputer who only appears in Metroid Prime 3: Corruption.
-It has been installed on the G.F.S.
+An organic supercomputer who only appears in Metroid Prime 3: Corruption, it has been installed on the G.F.S.
 Olympus, and was originally intended to be part of an Aurora Complex before Dark Samus' intervention.

 Fleet Admiral Castor Dane

-The commander of the Galactic Federation Starfleet and the captain of the flagship Olympus.
+Castor Dane is the commander of the Galactic Federation Starfleet and the captain of the flagship Olympus.
 Like Samus, Dane lost his family to the Space Pirates when he was young, an act he still seeks revenge for.
 In Metroid Prime 3: Corruption, he sought the help of bounty hunters Samus, Rundas, Ghor and Gandrayda against the Space Pirates who are waging war on Federation using Phazon.
 At the end of the game, he leads the Federation Fleet in an attack on planet Phaaze, the source of Phazon.

 Rundas

-A bounty hunter hired by the Galactic Federation in Metroid Prime 3: Corruption.
+Rundas is a bounty hunter hired by the Galactic Federation in Metroid Prime 3: Corruption.
 In the beginning of this game, he is shown to be arrogant, but nonetheless willing to help his fellow hunters, as evident by him saving Samus from Meta Ridley during the battle on Norion.
 As a member of the Phrygisians, an alien race from the moon Phrygis, he is capable of cryokinesis.
 During the battle on Norion, he and the other hunters are corrupted by Dark Samus' Phazon attacks.
 Unlike Samus, he succumbs to the corruption while investigating the planet Bryyo and is fought there as a boss opponent.
 After he is defeated, he loses control of his cryokinesis and unintentionally impales himself on a large icicle.
 An apparition of Dark Samus appears immediately afterward and absorbs his remains in order to gain his cryokinesis.

 Ghor

-A bounty hunter hired by the Galactic Federation in Metroid Prime 3: Corruption.
+Ghor is a bounty hunter hired by the Galactic Federation in Metroid Prime 3: Corruption.
 An alien of unknown origin, he has replaced 94% of his birth body with cybernetic prostheses as a result of injuries suffered in the liberation war of Wotan VII.
 Despite this, he retains empathy and a compassionate personality.
 As a result of his cybernetic prostheses, he utilizes a heavily armed battle armor in combat and also as a means of travel.
 Although his battle armor grants him incredible physical strength and powerful weaponry, it also results in him gaining an aggressive and violent temperament.
 Upon being corrupted by Dark Samus, he loses all facets of his normal personality and is constantly aggressive.
 Despite this, Samus defeats him in battle, although she tries in vain to prevent Dark Samus from absorbing his remains and gaining his plasma beam.